 RESEARCH PLAN: My long-term research goals are to understand and improve ageing (and living) with existing digital technologies, and to bring insights developed from ethnographic studies to help in the design of technological tools that will be a good fit for people who use them.
 I aim to keep pushing the boundaries of HCI research with (and for) older people.
 I am currently looking into (a) Conversational User Experience, mostly (embodied) voice assistants and chatbots; (b) Computer Programming for All, programming learning experiences; and (c) Human-AI interaction, exploring AI as a design material and trust.
 I am also very interested in Cultural HCI.
 I am looking into older people’s experiences of digital use from a cultural perspective, and the extent to which HCI has addressed culture thus far.
 I also aim to understand better the role of ethnography (in its different versions: sensory, online, …) to understand technology use by older people and make methodological contributions to HCI.
 To achieve this goal, it is my conviction that interdisciplinary research is of the utmost importance.
-I am very fortunate to be able to collaborate with colleagues from different areas, from Computer Science and Sociology to Psychology and Communication, at the universities of – I intend to keep this list growing – Abertay (Scotland), Monash (Australia), UPF, UOC & UB (Spain), College Dublin (Ireland).
+I am very fortunate to be able to collaborate with colleagues from different areas, from Computer Science and Sociology to Psychology, Information, and Communication, at the universities of – I intend to keep this list growing – Abertay (Scotland), Monash (Australia), UPF, UOC & UB (Spain), College Dublin (Ireland).
 I am also open to collaborations and very willing to work with other user groups, as doing so can (and should) allow me to achieve my research objectives, and satisfy my scientific curiosity.